aphid-ev/aphid-ev.github.io/_posts/2024-05-19-nissan_leaf_inverter.md

 48  | *TBD*    | *TBD*
 49  | *TBD*    | *TBD*

+### Interlock
+The inverter contains an interlock circuit that will break a connection if the top lid of the inverter is opened.
+They are connected to pins *TBD* of the signal connector

 ## CAN interface
 The PDM is connected on the EV-CAN network which is a standard ISO 11898-1 CAN bus with 11-bit identifiers and 500 kbit/s baudrate.
 For more detailed information on the bus and it's messages, see the [EV-CAN](/posts/nissan_leaf_ev-can) post.